Paul Goldschmidt Preview, Player Props: Cardinals vs. Reds

-Paul Goldschmidt -- 0-for-3 in his most recent game -- will be in action for the St. Louis Cardinals against the Cincinnati Reds, with Carson Spiers on the mound, on September 9 at 6:40 PM ET.
+Paul Goldschmidt, with a slugging percentage of .289 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals against the Cincinnati Reds, with Hunter Greene on the mound, September 10 at 1:40 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Reds.
+He had a hitless performance in his most recent game (0-for-4) against the Reds.

 Paul Goldschmidt Game Info & Props vs. the Reds